B-PAP.2 Production Animal Practice (Cattle, Sheep and Camelids)

 • Discuss the practical application of available information technologies for improving animal health and production.

-Please download the Module Outline, found in the Key Information box
+Please download the Module Syllabus, found in the Key Information box

 Tutors